-- Clear the fireplace before using it: If you’re one of the folks who actually uses your fireplace, take the extra time to remove stockings and other objects from the surrounding area before lighting that first log.
+- Clear the fireplace before use: If you'll be lighting a fire in your fireplace over the holidays, take the extra time to remove stockings and other objects from the surrounding area before lighting that first log.

-- Distribute electric-powered decorations evenly: Make sure to never overload one electrical outlet.
-While surge protectors may help, even they come with limits.
+- Distribute plugs evenly: Surge protectors can help you avoid overloading an outlet, but even they come with limits.
 Never plug one power strip into another one, and be sure to divide the electrical load evenly between your outlets.

-- Keep indoor lights away from flammable materials: Make sure that all lights are a good distance away from drapes, carpeting, and furniture.
+- Keep heat sources away from flammable materials: Make sure that all lights and heat sources are a good distance away from drapes, carpeting, and furniture to prevent fires.

-- Set a timer: When going to bed or out away from the home, be sure to set a timer on those holiday lights and mechanical decorations in order to help prevent fires, and conserve energy.
+- Set a timer: When going to bed or out away from the home, be sure to set a timer on holiday lights and mechanical decorations to help prevent fires, and conserve energy.

-- Don’t overdo powered ornaments: Those ornaments that require being plugged into one of the bulb sockets on your string of lights (like that talking Starship Enterprise) should be used sparingly, with no more than two per strand.
-But really, too many could of those could get tacky, anyway.
+- Don’t overdo powered ornaments: Ornaments that need to be plugged into a bulb socket on your string of lights (like a talking Starship Enterprise, for example) should be used sparingly.
+Make sure to use no more than two of these electric ornaments per light strand to avoid overload.